-Whenever I’m in France, I love riding the train.
-I speak French so the train tickets do not confuse me.
-However, what if you don’t speak French?
+France has some of the best trains! .Speaking French makes it easier to understand what the ticket says, but what if you don’t speak French?
 How will you understand what this ticket is trying to tell you?
 This was my ticket from my train trip from Paris to Nice.
-In this post I’ll break down this ticket and show you how to learn how to read a French SNCF train ticket.
+In this post I’ll break down this ticket and show you how to learn how to read a SNCF ticket.

 1. Billet a composter avant l’accès au train